NOTE: THIS USER GUIDE ONLY APPLIES TO THE V3 NODE

 4. Dual-mode compatibility with both 434MHz and 2.4GHz tags

-2 Unboxing your CTT Node V3
+2 Unboxing your CTT Node V3 (4 Watt Solar Panel Model)

 Key for Figure C

-1. Barrel plug for connecting solar rechargeable power to barrel jack on Node V3 board.
+1. Barrel plug for connecting solar-rechargeable power to barrel jack on Node V3 board

-2. Solar-rechargeable battery pack with 2 meter long cable.
+2. Solar-rechargeable battery pack with 2-meter cable

-3. CTT Node V3 mounted in a weatherproof latching case.
+3. CTT Node V3 mounted in a weatherproof latching case

 4. Antennas.
 Left (longer) = 2.4GHz; right (shorter) = 434MHz

-5. Mounting hardware for attaching solar-rechargeable battery pack mount to top mounting plate.
+5. Mounting hardware for attaching solar-rechargeable battery pack mount to top mounting plate:

-1. 3 Hex bolts (size 3)
+1. 3 hex bolts (size 3)

 2. 3 lock washers